Church Universal and Triumphant: Affirmations and decrees

 Affirmations and decrees were an important part of CUT practice.

 Followers of the group were encouraged to recite statements called decrees; doing so was claimed to have multiple functions, including to mitigate karma and to attune the Earth to the power of light.
 Decreeing was a practice previously established by Emma Curtis Hopkins, a key figure in the New Thought movement, and was then adopted by Ballard's I AM group.

 Morality, ethics, and social views

 Outlining a conservative morality, the Church expected members to take an active stance on various social issues.
 This for instance included a defense of the family unit and a condemnation of abortion.
 Observers often termed it right-wing; it generally viewed left-wing politics as being associated with anti-Americanism, decadence, and moral failure.
-Elizabeth preached against socialism in all forms, seeing it as part of the global elite conspiracy's plot to control all facets of society.
+Elizabeth regularly included condemnations of communism in her sermons, and opposed socialism in all forms, seeing it as part of the global elite conspiracy's plot to control all facets of society.
 She instead emphasised a philosophy of individualism.
 Palmer and Abravanel characterised the Church's viewpoint as a "conservative Republican stance".
+Every altar of the church has an American flag, an oversized, framed copy of the U.S. Constitution is mounted in the main chapel of the church headquarters.
 The Church's communicants pledge not to consume alcohol, tobacco, and drugs.
 The organization recommended a macrobiotic diet with little red meat.

 Rock music is frowned upon, with some practitioners deeming it unhealthy.